 Bath’s Criminology expertise

 The Department of Social & Policy Sciences has a proven track record of delivering high-ranking courses in criminology.
-Our BSc Criminology degree has been ranked in the top 3 in UK for three years in a row by The Times & The Sunday Times Good University Guide.
+Our BSc Criminology degree has been ranked in the top 3 in the UK for three years in a row by The Times & The Sunday Times Good University Guide.

 This new master’s course builds on our proven record in this subject to further utilise the expertise and knowledge of our teaching staff.